-In the very early stages macular degeneration is symptom free, however it can be detected during a routine eye examination.
+In the very early stages, macular degeneration is symptom-free, however, it can be detected during a routine eye examination.
 Patients don’t experience any pain with AMD.

-The most common early symptoms are wavy or distorted central vision.
+The most common early symptoms are the wavy or distorted central vision.
 This can be noticed whilst performing any tasks that require seeing in detail, for example reading.
 Patients may experience a blurred spot, or the feeling there is dirt in the way of clear vision, which cannot be corrected with glasses.
 Over time, the damaged area may increase in size and interfere with reading and recognising faces.

 What is the TREATMENT of AMD?

 Early diagnosis is crucial, as there is currently no cure for AMD.

 With dry AMD the following lifestyle modifications can help slow down the degeneration:

 - Wearing UV blocking lenses

 - A healthy diet with plenty of green vegetables and anti-oxidants.

 - Ocular vitamin supplements including lutein, zeaxanthin and vitamins C, E and Zinc, can also assist in slowing the progress of AMD